XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T002-SBS.md

     node ./app.js &
     ```

 1. Test the web application using the port forward method.
-In the Remote Explorer, forward port 3000 and open the browser by clicking the globe icon next to the port.
+In ports tab next to the terminal, forward port 3000 and open the browser by clicking the globe icon next to the port.

     ![Open the running app in your browser](/Assets/OpenBrowser.png)